hclcnx/global-samples/webMeeting/README.md

 In the default case, when LINKROLL technique is being used:
 1. Wait until dojo is initialized.
-2. Retrieve the base JSON profile data for the user to identify their unique uuid.
+2. Retrieve the base profile data for the user to identify their unique uuid.
 3. Use the uuid to request the profileLinks item from the profile extensions data.
 4. Parse the link list to find the link label Meeting.
 5. Extract the URL value from the Meeting entry.